oroinc/documentation/commerce/frontstore_guide/shopping_lists/index.rst

 .. image:: /frontstore_guide/img/orders/MatrixForm.png

-4. Click on the dropdown icon |IcChevronDown| located in the **Add to** button next to each product.
+4. Click on the drop-down icon |IcChevronDown| located in the **Add to** button next to each product.
 5. Select **Create New Shopping List**.

 .. image:: /frontstore_guide/img/orders/MatrixFormShoppngList.png